-A gossypiboma (textiloma1 or cottonoid) are terms used to describe a foreign object, such as a mass of cotton matrix or a sponge, that is left behind in a body cavity during an operation.
+A gossypiboma (textiloma1 or cottonoid) refers to a foreign object, such as a mass of cotton matrix or a sponge, that is left behind in a body cavity during an operation.
 It is an uncommon surgical complication.

-The manifestations and complications of gossypibomas so are variable that diagnosis maye be difficult and patient morbidity is significant.
+The manifestations and complications of gossypibomas are so variable that diagnosis may be difficult and patient morbidity is significant.

 Frequent sites of gossypiboma formation include: